Saityi/a-tour-of-standard-ml/README.md

 - Ensure SML/NJ has been added to the path as appropriate for your architecture
 - Clone this repository and begin the tour!
 ## The Tour
-This tour is made up of several files intended to be loaded into an SML REPL, as so:
+This tour is intended to be followed at a Standard ML REPL.
+There are several files you may load, included in the repository, with some definitions.
 ```
 a-tour-of-sml/ $ sml
 ```